pekwm/pekwm/doc/configuration.md

 }
 ```

-### Variables In Pekwm Config Files
+### Variables In pekwm Config Files

-Pekwm config enables you to use both internal to pekwm variables, as
+pekwm config enables you to use both internal to pekwm variables, as
 well as global system variables.
 Internal variables are prefixed with
 a **$**, global variables with **$\_**.